searef/beamEnergy/README.md

 beamEnergy
 ==========

-Codes for calculating spin precession using an android application.
+Codes for calculating electron spin precession in CEBAF using an android application.